img_b_web

 • What happens after the operation?

-Benign Lumps in the Breast – When Is Surgery Recommended?
+Benign Breast Lumps – When Is Surgery Recommended?

 This video was kindly provided by BD.
-If you would like to learn more about vacuum-assisted biopsies, you can find more information here.
+If you would like to learn more about vacuum-assisted biopsy, you can find more information here .

 Sign up today!